 Ski for Light, Inc. is an organization founded in 1975 to teach blind, visually- and mobility-impaired adults how to xc ski, in an atmosphere that encourages participants to recognize that they can usually accomplish much more, both on the snow and back home in everyday life.

-Each year Ski for Light, Inc. conducts a week-long event where blind and mobility-impaired adults are taught the basics of cross-country skiing.
+Each year Ski for Light, Inc. conducts a week-long event where blind and mobility-impaired adults are taught the basics of cross country skiing.
 The SFL week at Snow Mountain Ranch in CO attracted 289 people and 68 first-timers including participants and guides.
 The location of the event changes from year to year in an effort to spread the Ski for Light philosophy and idea to as many parts of the country as possible.
-Last winter the week was at Soldier Hollow near Provo, UT and this year the scheduled week was at Shanty Creek Resort near Bellaire, MI.

 During the Ski for Light week each disabled skier is paired for the entire week with an experienced, sighted, cross-country skier who acts as ski instructor and guide.
 The disabled person skis in tracks or grooves in the snow, while the guide skis along side.
 The guide offers instructional tips and suggestions, support and encouragement, and describes the countryside.

 The blind and mobility-impaired adults, who attend the Ski for Light week, come from all over the U.S. and from several foreign countries.
 Many of them come to Ski for Light with a desire to become more physically active and fit, and to find recreational opportunities that are lacking at home.
 Most of the SFL skiers discover, in the process of learning how to xc ski, that they can accomplish much more than others have told them, and much more than they themselves believed.
 They leave Ski for Light with a sense of accomplishment and motivation that carries over to every aspect of their lives back home.